kadhiresan/kadhiresan.github.io/_posts/2015-10-17-protect-your-web-from-sql-injection-and-xss-attacks.md

 URLs: www.kadhir.com?name=admin
 web pages: code to be in <script> tags, If you go to web page it's not going to be visible but it will still run

-Two Types of XSS
+Two Types of XSS:

 	1.Persistent
 	2.Non-Persistent

 Non-Persistent will going to modify a client side information nothing is send to a database.